shimnasherin77-prog/EDA-project/readme.md

 # Medical Insurance Cost Dataset
 This dataset contains medical insurance cost information for 1338 individuals.
 It includes demographic and health-related variables such as age, sex, BMI, number of children, smoking status, and residential region in the US.
 The target variable is charges, which represents the medical insurance cost billed to the individual.

-# Which region has the most smokers?
+# 1) Which region has the most smokers?
 ## Objective
  the goal of this analysis is to identify which region has the highest number of smokers among the insured individuals in the dataset.
 Understanding smoking patterns across regions helps analyze regional health risks and potential insurance cost variations.

 ## Dataset Description

-The dataset contains health insurance data with the following key columns: age – Age of the individual sex – Gender (male/female) bmi – Body Mass Index children – Number of children smoker – Smoking status (yes/no) region – Residential region (northeast, northwest, southeast, southwest) charges – Medical insurance charges
+The dataset contains health insurance data with the following key columns:
+-age – Age of the individual
+-sex – Gender (male/female)
+-bmi – Body Mass Index
+-children – Number of children
+-smoker – Smoking status (yes/no)
+-region – Residential region (northeast, northwest, southeast, southwest) -charges – Medical insurance charges

 ## Analysis
 We used a Pie Chart to visualize the number of smokers in each region.